Elrod v. Burns: Background

 Richard J. Elrod was elected Cook County, Ill.
 Sheriff.
 As a Democrat, he dismissed four non-civil service employees.
 John Burns and the other dismissed employees claimed it was on the grounds that they were members of the Republican Party.
 The previous sheriff, a Republican, had hired them all.
 Burns and other former employees claimed discrimination due to their affiliation, or lack of affiliation, to a particular political party.
 The Cook County Sheriff's Office had a tradition of operating under the partisan spoils system.

 Constitutional Question

 The constitutional question is if the firing of Burns and the other respondents was in violation of the Hatch Act and within the jurisdiction of First Amendment accepted free speech by a public employee.
 The court was deciding whether these statutes should apply to public, non-federal employees.

 Decision

 Justice Brennan wrote the decision affirming the 7th Circuit Court decision.
-The opinion stated that the Republican employees were denied a civil liberty by losing jobs due to political affiliation.
+The Court held that patronage dismissals of public employees violated the First Amendment and distinguished between policymaking officials and employees with more limited responsibilities.
+The decision recognized that different types of executive officials may warrant different treatment based on their functions.